There are loads of things to do in York with kids that adults will enjoy just as much as the kids.

-Stroll along the Ouse, watch the rowers and enjoy a delicious ice cream from the floating Two Hoots ice cream boat.
+Stroll along the Ouse, watch the rowers and enjoy a delicious ice cream from Two Hoots ice cream boat.

 York Family Friendly Festivals and Events

-Wrap up warm for the ice sculpture trail in February and watch talented sculptors create on the spot carvings.
+Wrap up warm for the ice sculpture trail in February and watch talented sculptors create on the spot ice carvings.

 Learn about York’s Roman era by visiting the living history camp at the Eboracum Roman Festival in June.